-The curriculum spans the subspecialties of electrical engineering with courses in communications and control theory, digital systems and signal processing, microprocessors, electrical and electronic circuits, electromagnetic fields and waves, engineering design, networks and power generation and distribution.
-The student interested in a career in any specialty within the broad confines of electrical engineering is given sufficient preparation in a well-balanced program of study.
+The curriculum spans the subspecialties of electrical engineering with courses in communications and control theory, digital systems and signal processing, microprocessors, electrical and electronic circuits, electromagnetic fields and waves, engineering design, networks and power generation, and distribution.
+Students interested in careers in any specialty within the broad confines of electrical engineering are given sufficient preparation in well-balanced programs of study.
 The hallmark of the senior year is the capstone engineering design experience, in which student design teams work on multi-disciplinary engineering design projects.